Warby Parker Overview

 - Eyewear accessories (cases, cleaning kits, and chains)

 - Easy to use mobile app

-Besides their polished designs, innovative incentives, and affordable prices, there are two things that set them apart from other eyewear retailers: their app that features a Virtual Try-On tool and their Home Try-On program.
+I love their polished designs, innovative incentives, and affordable prices.
+Additionally, two things set them apart from other eyewear retailers: their Virtual Try-On tool and their Home Try-On program.

 Warby Parker App (Virtual Try-On)

 Warby Parker’s Virtual Try-On feature is available on their mobile app.
 Unfortunately, the app is only available for iPhone users (X and above).

 Android users will have to borrow a friend’s phone or use the website.

 The app is beautifully designed in terms of both aesthetics and user experience.

 While you’re browsing frames, you can swipe down to instantly “try them on.”
 Or, you can add several frames to your favorites, fire up the Virtual Try-On tool, and swipe from left to right to compare your top frames side-by-side.